 - Know how to structure a piece of writing

 - Know how to make their writing more readable

 - Know how to get their main message across effectively

 - Understand what is means to write “clearly” so as to be understood

 Pitching for Business

 In these difficult economic times clients will be shopping around for value and competition for work will be fierce.
 Clients are interested in the people as well as the product.
-You need to be able to stand out from the rest of the pack.
+You need to be able to stand out from the rest of the pack, which often means saying less and listening more.
 This course will help you to understand the pitching process, from gathering relevant information before the pitch to the presentation itself.
 It will help ensure that you make the right impression and increase your chances of winning the work.

 Keeping Your Client Happy